 These 6 basic factors are established to enable music students to get the best time length for their music lessons.

-Goals are generally established to give learners a clear idea of what they want to achieve.
+Goals are established to give learners a clear idea of what they want to achieve.
 Goal setting is an important aspect of learning that cannot be underestimated even in the music world.
 Learning how to choose an appropriate goal can go a long way to help you obtain the best time length for music lessons which depends largely on your ambition.

-It is imperative for every music student to learn to play accurately.
+It is imperative to learn to play accurately.
 Interestingly, this cannot be achieved without a high level of concentration.
 It is a bad habit for a musician to make mistakes while playing.
 This doesn’t reflect growth in any way.
 Your concentration levels will determine the length of music lesson you take.
 Consider taking a shorter lesson especially if you find it difficult to concentrate for a longer period (about an hour).